Finances don’t have to be stressful

 If you have a family, you know that there are other people who depend on your income.
 And that can be stressful.
 The average cost of raising a child is $233,610.5 Then there’s college (if this is the path you choose).
 One year of college tuition currently costs anywhere from $9,970 to $34,740, depending on what type of institution you attend, and that price is forecasted to continue rising.6 On top of your everyday costs, you want to make sure your family is protected with protection like life insurance and disability income insurance.
 These products can be complicated, and a financial advisor will work with you to make sure you have the right coverage for your individual situation.

 Planning for retirement is important

 One estimate puts the annual cost of living when you’re retired at nearly $50,000.7 So if you live for 30 years in retirement, and compound the yearly amount by 3% to account for cost of living, you need to save up well over a million dollars to retire comfortably.
 Make sure you don’t get caught by surprise in your retirement years by planning accordingly now.
-A financial advisor can help you with guidance on investment and retirement products, such as annuities, that can provide guaranteed lifetime income for your fixed retirement expenses and help you plan for a retirement you can enjoy.
+A financial advisor can help you with guidance on investment and retirement products, such as annuities and IRAs, that can provide guaranteed lifetime income for your fixed retirement expenses and help you plan for a retirement you can enjoy.
 It’s important to build a holistic strategy with a professional, and review things like risk tolerance, which may change as you get closer to retirement.
 An advisor can also share a variety of tools that you can tap into to help you save for retirement.